🔹 General Notary Questions

 Yes, all signers must be present and provide proper identification.

-What types of documents can a Notary Public notarize?
+What documents can Texas Notary Service Pro notarize?

 Can a Notary provide legal advice or draft documents?